214

 Miles of water main installed by material type over time

-The map above shows the age of water mains in our system.
-More than 15% of the pipes are made of Cast Iron and have an average age of almost 90 years.
-Over the years, many of these cast iron pipes have been relined with cement which can extend their lifespan by an additional 40-50 years.
+The map shows the age of water mains in the system.
+More than 15 percent of the pipes are made of cast iron and have an average age of almost 90 years.
+Many of these cast iron pipes have been relined with cement, which can extend their lifespan by an additional 40 to 50 years.

 NWD History